-Beginning from OS 2.13 Keenetic routers supports IEEE 802.11k, 802.11r and 802.11v (beginning from OS 2.15) standards.
+Starting from OS 2.13 Keenetic routers support IEEE 802.11k, 802.11r and 802.11v (OS 2.15 and higher) standards.
 This mechanism is named 'Seamless Wi-Fi roaming' and designed for fast switching of wireless clients between access points.
-Ordinary the switching procedure from one AP to another AP tooks up to 5 sec.
-Due to 802.11k, 802.11r and 802.11v standards speed up this procedure to 100 ms. This allows to avoid breaks in VoWi-Fi calls.
+Ordinary the switching procedure from one AP to another AP takes up to 5 sec.
+The 802.11k, 802.11r and 802.11v standards speed up this procedure to 100 ms. This allows to avoid breaks in VoWi-Fi calls.
 Mentioned standards implements 3 different functions, which works independently from each other.
 Each of these functions improves the Wi-Fi seamless roaming performance.

-Wi-Fi roaming function (eng. roaming, roam — roam) provides a permanent connection to the Wi-Fi network of mobile users (clients, wireless stations) during their movement within the coverage area created by several autonomous access points.
-When moving within the coverage area, the wireless station independently selects the most suitable access point depending on the signal level, network load and other factors.
+Wi-Fi roaming function provides a permanent connection to the Wi-Fi network of mobile users (smartphones, tablets, notebooks) during their movement within the coverage area created by several autonomous access points.
+When moving within the coverage area, mobile client independently selects the most suitable access point depending on the signal level, network load and other factors.
 This is especially important to ensure a stable connection when using IP telephony.

-For example, there are two Keenetics - one in the main mode and another is in the supplementary mode ('Access point' or 'Repeater') to extend the coverage area of the main router.
-If seamless Wi-Fi roaming is enabled, then when you move with your mobile device around the apartment, an accelerated reconnection between the access points will take a place.
+For example, there are two Keenetics - one in the Router mode and another is in the additional mode ('Access point' or 'Repeater') to extend the coverage area of the main router.
+If seamless Wi-Fi roaming is enabled, then when you move with your mobile device around the apartment, accelerated reconnection between the access points will take place.

 NOTE: Important!
 What you need to implement seamless Wi-Fi roaming on Keenetic: